Phase transition in Stabilizer Entropy and efficient purity estimation: Introduction

-The above formulae show how the SE is all in the larger system.
-As a corollary, on average over the Clifford orbit of $\psi$, the partial trace preserves SE in the sense that $M(\psi)\simeq M_{E}(\psi)+ M_{F}(\psi)$.
+The above formulas show how the SE is all in the larger system.
+As a corollary (by plugging the above formulas), on average over the Clifford orbit of $\psi$, the partial trace preserves SE in the sense that $M(\psi)\simeq M_{E}(\psi)+ M_{F}(\psi)$.